leangjia/blender_docs/trunk/blender_docs/manual/render/cycles/render_settings/sampling.rst

    Number of samples for viewport rendering.
 Setting this value to zero enables indefinite sampling of the viewport.

-.. _render-cycles-settings-viewport-denoising:

-Viewport Denoising
-   Removes noise while previewing scenes in *Rendered* mode in the 3D Viewport.
-   Denoising can also be enabled for the final render in the :ref:`View Layer Properties <render-layers-denoising-optix>`.
-   The sample value which denoising can be applied on to can be configured in the :ref:`Viewport Performance <render_cycles_settings_perfomance_viewport>` properties.

-   None
-      Do not denoise the 3D Viewport.
-   OptiX AI-Accelerated
-      Uses an artificial intelligence algorithm to remove noise from renders.
-      It is based on the :ref:`render-cycles-gpu-optix` acceleration engine and therefore has the same GPU requirements as rendering with Optix.

 Sub Samples
 ===========